devchallenges-io/curriculum/3-javascript/1-javascript/6-js-conditionals.md

 ---
 seo:
-  title: "Master JavaScript Conditional Statements: Ultimate Guide"
+  title: "JavaScript Conditional Statements: Ultimate Guide"
   description: "Master JavaScript conditional statements: if, else, else if, switch, and ternary.
 Enhance decision-making in your code for dynamic applications."
 faqs:
   - What is an if statement in JavaScript?